 Risk of HIV

-Several factors may increase the risk of HIV transmission through oral sex, including oral ulcers, bleeding gums, genital sores, and the presence of other sexually transmitted diseases (STDs).
+Though the risk of HIV transmission through oral sex is low, several factors may increase that risk, including sores in the mouth or vagina or on the penis, bleeding gums, oral contact with menstrual blood, and the presence of other sexually transmitted diseases (STDs).

 Risk of Other Infections

 Other STDs, such as syphilis, herpes, gonorrhea and chlamydia, can be transmitted during oral sex.
 Anilingus can also transmit hepatitis A and B, intestinal parasites like Giardia, and bacteria like E. coli.